What tax allowances am I entitled to?

 You can transfer the MCA to your spouse or civil partner if your income is too low to make use of it.

-If you decide to share the MCA or transfer the minimum MCA before the start of the next tax year, you can complete and submit form 18.
+If you decide to share the MCA or transfer the minimum MCA before the start of the next tax year, you can complete and submit this online form.
 Using this form, you can transfer the minimum MCA – £3,360 for 2018/19 – to your spouse or civil partner with effect from the start of the next tax year.
 The claim continues to apply until you withdraw it.

 Look at the example Jim to see how this works.